 Fortunately, it’s easy enough to do.
 There are, however, a few different ways of doing it depending on what file type you want to open.
-We’ll cover everything below, so let’s get stuck in.
+We’ll cover everything below.

 Unless you’re looking to change your default web browser or email client (which we’ll cover below), there’s only one method you need to remember when it comes to changing your default apps on a Mac.

 Let’s say you have an .RTF file and want to change which app it opens in.
 By default, your Mac will open it with TextEdit, Apple’s built-in simple text-editing app.
 To change that, Ctrl+click the file in question, then click Get Info.

 This will bring up a new window.
 Here, head to the Open with section and choose your new app from the drop-down list, then click Change All.
 Next time you go to open a file with the same extension, it will open with your new default app.